-Osteopathy is a holistic treatment method.
-Osteopaths only need their hands for diagnosis and treatment.
-If blockages are found in one or more systems, these are resolved with gentle, sometimes even firmer, manipulations of the tissues in order to provide free circulation of the fluids and thus an optimal floor for self-healing.
+Osteopathy is a holistic method of treatment.
+The osteopath's hands alone are sufficient for a diagnosis and for treatment.
+If blockages are found in one or more systems, they are dissolved with gentle, sometimes firmer, manipulations of the tissues to give a free circulation of fluids and thus an optimal ground for self-healing.

 Kathrin Wiesmüller is an osteopath in training.
-She also works as a physiotherapist and carries out craniosacral therapies at our clinic.
-Since 2003, Ms. Wiesmüller has been there as a physiotherapist with great enthusiasm and commitment for her patients; for several years, osteopathy has been added as a treatment spectrum.
+She also works as a physiotherapist and performs craniosacral therapies at our clinic.
+Since 2003, Ms. Wiesmüller has been there for her patients as a physiotherapist with great enthusiasm and commitment, and osteopathy has been added as a treatment spectrum for several years.

 What is osteopathy?

-Osteopathy distinguishes between body structures (for example bones, muscles, organs, nerves) and body functions (for example blood circulation and digestion).
+Osteopathy distinguishes between body structures (for example, bones, muscles, organs, nerves) and body functions (for example, blood circulation and digestion).
 Structure and function influence each other.
-For example, an arbitrary change in function, for example due to incorrect loading, can change the structure (e.g. form limescale deposits), while a change in body structures, which can be triggered, for example, by an accident, impairs the function.
+Thus, a voluntary change in function, for example, due to an incorrect load, can change the structure (for example, form calcium deposits), while a change in body structures, which can be caused by an accident, among other things, affects the function.
 The osteopath strives to activate the often disturbed self-healing powers and thereby achieve a completely natural healing.
-In an exact anamnesis and diagnosis, the osteopath looks for blockages or dysfunctions in all systems of the body.
+In a precise anamnesis and diagnosis, the osteopath looks for blockages or movement restrictions (dysfunctions) in all systems of the body.
 Symptoms and cause or blockage are often not in the same place.

 The body systems can be disturbed

 In osteopathy, the body is divided into different systems.
-In the structural system, which means the locomotor system with the spine and with all joints, the fascial system, muscles, tendons and ligaments.
-The next system is the visceral system, which means all organs of the body.
-The third system is the cranio-sacral system, i.e. the cranial bones (cranium), the sacrum, the membranes such as cerebral and spinal cord membranes and fluids such as cerebrospinal fluid.
-Our osteopath will gladly take time for a personal and individual consultation and treatment.
-Please bring a prescription from your osteopathic doctor á 45 minutes for treatment.
-We look forward to your appointment!
+The structural system is the musculoskeletal system with the spine and all joints, the fascia system, muscles, tendons and ligaments.
+The next system is the visceral system, which includes all organs of the body.
+The third system is the cranio-sacral system, which is the bones of the skull (cranium), the sacrum (sacrum), the membranes such as the meninges of the brain and spinal cord, and the fluids such as cerebrospinal fluid.
+Our osteopath is happy to take the time for a personal and individual consultation and treatment.
+Please bring a prescription from your doctor for osteopathy á 45 minutes to the treatment.
+We are looking forward to your appointment!